Code-Institute-Submissions/Vaxholm/README.md

 3. Above the repositories you will see a menu.
 To the right you will find one that say "Settings".
 4. Then go down to GitHub pages.
 5. Choose master as source and then you click save.
+6. Refresh the site and scroll back to GitHub pages and there is your link.

+### Forking the GitHub Repository

+By forking the GitHub repository it will make a copy of the original repository on the GitHub account to view and/or make changes without affecting the original.

+1. Log in to GitHub and locate the GitHub repository.
+2. At the top to the right of the page is the "Fork" Button.
+3. Press it and now it should copy the original repository to your GitHub account.

 ## Known Bugs